qntm/held-karp/README.md

 ## Performance

-For performance tests, run `npm run perf -- 23`, specifying whatever number of cities you wish from 1 to 23, or higher if you're feeling ambitious. *n* random cities will be placed randomly in a unit square, distances between them will be computed, then HK will be carried out to determine a cycle, capturing timings.
+For performance tests, run `npm run perf -- 23`, specifying whatever number of cities you wish from 1 to 23, or higher if you're feeling ambitious. *n* cities will be placed randomly in a unit square, distances between them will be computed, then HK will be carried out to determine a cycle, capturing timings.
 Both the JavaScript and WebAssembly implementations will be exercised.

 The JavaScript implementation has been optimised as best I can for performance, both for speed and memory usage.
 On my machine, 23 cities can be handled in around 6.5 to 7.0 seconds.
 With 24 cities, I find that Node.js starts crashing... even if I grant it significantly more memory (the default is 4GiB).
 I am guessing that this is because Node.js dislikes it when we try to allocate an array with more than ~100,000,000 elements (two of them, actually).
 But I'm not certain what's actually going on here.
 Nominally, a JavaScript array can be as many as ~4,000,000,000 entries long.